 The LARSA 4D Steel Bridge Module has a task-based user interface where each task is carried out with a step-by-step procedure.
 Navigation buttons are used to advance or backtrack through the steps.
-There are four main tasks: Generate a new steel girder model (Step A), create bridge loading data (live load, dead load, construction loads, staged construction, etc.) (Step B), perform code check per AASHTO LRFD (Step C) and perform load rating per AASHTO LRFR (Step D).
+There are four main tasks: Generate a new steel girder model (Step A), create bridge loading data create bridge loading data such as live loads, dead loads, construction loads, and staged construction (Step B), perform code checks per AASHTO LRFD (Step C) and load ratings per AASHTO LRFR (Step D).
 These tasks will allow you to generate a full 3D finite element model of a steel plate girder bridge and load the bridge for code-based loading scenarios.
-You can then make structural changes to the model as needed and return to the module and continue with Step C. Before each task, the module scans the project to recognize these custom changes.
+You can then make structural changes to the model as needed, then return to the module to continue with Step C. Before each task, the module scans the project to detect any custom modifications.